 - Notes of YCCF meetings November 2016, February 2017

 - Site visits have taken place in November 2016 and May 2017

 - YCCF list of representatives, terms of reference and privacy notice

-The next Forum meetings will take place on 15 May 2017 (agenda to follow in due course).
-Please note that forum meetings are not open public meetings, but comments can be forwarded to ward member representatives for the locality (Councillors Crisp, Derbyshire, Kramm and Gunnell), or to the forum coordinator via email: email@example.com
+The next forum meeting will take place on 26 June 2017 (view agenda).
+Please note that forum meetings are not open to the public, but comments can be forwarded to ward member representatives for the locality (Councillors Crisp, Derbyshire and Kramm), or to the forum coordinator via email: email@example.com

 A masterplan for the site is expected to be available in 2017 and will form a key part of a programme of public consultation and community engagement for the site.